byterubpay/byterub-site/_posts/2017-12-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-12-11.md

 **\<endogenic>** i've been curious about that too \^
 **\<suraeNoether>** endogenic: can you elaborate?
 **\<endogenic>** er sorry, on which?
-**\<suraeNoether>** i feel like since monero is a cryptocurrency there is a large financial incentive for penetration
+**\<suraeNoether>** i feel like since byterub is a cryptocurrency there is a large financial incentive for penetration
 **\<sarang>** suraeNoether: the paper establishes security definitions
 **\<sarang>** proved for MO, for which SO is a degenerate case
 **\<endogenic>** suraeNoether: yeah but there might also be disincentives to let us know about it :P